 SHARE your child's RECOVERY STORY with other parents, who may be wondering how long it takes side effects to resolve.

 SHARE the information on our site with others, including your and your child's physicians and pharmacists; your childcare provider; your child's preschool director; school principal, nurse, teacher, and guidance counselor; your family and friends.

 ASK your healthcare providers to sign up for FDA MedWatch e-mail updates, concise, timely information about drugs and medical devices directly from the FDA.

 ASK your healthcare provider to check medication information on DailyMed.

-DEMAND CHANGE.Contact your representativesin Congress and the Senate and ask them to take action to prevent unnecessary suffering from medication side effects.
+DEMAND CHANGE.Contact your representativesin Congress and the Senate and ask them to take action to ensure that consumers, pharmacists, physicians and other healthcare providers receive timely, reliable information about medication side effects.
 LIKE US ON FACEBOOK AND INVITE YOUR FRIENDS TO LIKE US TOO!

 *The EPR 3 Guidelines on Asthma were developed by an expert panel commissioned by the National Asthma Education and Prevention Program (NAEPP) Coordinating Committee (CC), coordinated by the National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health.

 **Developed by the Joint Task Force on Practice Parameters, representing the American Academy of Allergy, Asthma & Immunology; the American College of Allergy, Asthma and Immunology; and the Joint Council of Allergy, Asthma and Immunology, published in the Journal of Allergy and Clinical Immunology, August 2008.